tidyverse/dplyr/notes/notes.md

 Figure out how to deal with joins.

-Email Jeff Hammerbacher and Murray Stokely and ask if they know of people use hive/bigquery and plyr who could help me understand.
+Email Jeff/Murray and ask if they know of people use hive/bigquery and plyr who could help me understand pain points.
 Also ask for pointers about profiling and improving performance of queries.

-Benchmarking tool: save variations in a list, and then provide call to list plus arguments to test.
 Would also be useful to be able to time each expression in a script and write out results as comments.

-What common operations does data.table support?

 Need to support paging and some sort of system to determine if the results are too big for R.